RocketLeagueMapmaking/RL-docs/docs/guide/blender/03_setup.md

 These allow for snapping and proportional editing, which are very nice for certain tasks.

 ### 6 - Scene and Layer
-Scenes and Layers are to help handle very, very large projects.
+Scenes and Layers are to help handle large or chaotic projects.
 Collections are perfectly fine for managing 99% of projects.

 ### 7 - Viewport Settings
 These are different view modes for the 3D editor.
 The most common thing you will use this for is to switch between wireframe and solid views.